QuantEcon/lecture-source-jl/source/rst/more_julia/optimization_solver_packages.rst

     results = nlsolve(f, [ 0.1; 1.2])

-In the above case, the algorithm used finite differences to calculate the Jacobian
+In the above case, the algorithm used finite differences to calculate the Jacobian.

-Alternatively, if ``f(x)`` is written generically, you can use auto-differentiation with a single setting
+Alternatively, if ``f(x)`` is written generically, you can use auto-differentiation with a single setting.

 .. code-block:: julia